voxeljunk/TouchDesigner/Utilities/MIME/README.md

 ### Usage
 1. place MIME inside any COMP you'd like to control with MIDI.
-2. select your MIDI device with the Device ID slider.
+2. press  Setup button to detect MIDI devices and generate a list of the Parent COMP's custom parameters and their designated min/max control ranges.
-3. activate MIDI Learn mode and send the first CC and/or Note in your desired control range. don't forget to turn off MIDI Learn when you're done!
+3. select your MIDI device with the Device ID slider.
-4. press Parameter Setup button to poll the COMP for a list of its custom parameters and their designated min/max control ranges.
+4. activate MIDI Learn mode and send the first CC and/or Note in your desired control range. don't forget to turn off MIDI Learn when you're done!
 5. use the MIDI CC and Note Parameter Select fields to choose which parameters to map your MIDI controller to.

 that's it! now you're ready to go!